 How can I best record over-the-air FM radio broadcasts to listen to later? [more inside]

 I'm looking for a wrist watch with these features: Digitial, water proof/resistant, an easy way to monitor my or someone else's heart rate in an emergency situation, and a timer that I can easily set for 2 to 5 minutes so I know when to administer additional meds if my dog has a seizure.
 Any feedback would be much appreciated.
 Thank you.

 Single-click Android app for time tracking sought. [more inside]

 Looking for OSX software that will produce a timer on the screen during each user session so that session times can be monitored. [more inside]

-it needs to be affixed to a metal wall, removable but difficult to drop, with a large display that shows minutes and seconds. it also has to be really, really loud.
+I'm looking for an extremely durable kitchen timer, suitable for restaurant use.
+I haven't been able to find one with all the features I need. it needs to be affixed to a metal wall, removable but difficult to drop, with a large display that shows minutes and seconds. it also has to be really, really loud.
 All suggestions are helpful and welcome!